tjr226/Data-Structures/Data_Structures_Questions.md

 ## Binary Search Tree

+all are O(log n)
+this assumes that, on average, the tree is balanced

 1. What is the runtime complexity of `insert`?

 2. What is the runtime complexity of `contains`?